Several years ago Elvis Presley belted out this song:

 Let’s look at the example of Ruth and Naomi.
 They faced the same series of events, famine and the death of their husbands.
 Yet Ruth did not become bitter like her mother-in-law.
 She adjusted to the reality of her situation.
 What was Ruth’s perception?
 Maybe, she didn’t feel entitled to a life without sorrow?
 Perhaps the love of God so filled her heart that she trusted in frightful circumstance?
 Or is it that she didn’t perceive herself as a victim, so she was able to go forward.
 All this made her resilient.

-And most of all, Yeshua who said “Father, forgive them they know not what they do” while being nailed to a cross.
+And most of all, Yeshua (Jesus) who said “Father, forgive them they know not what they do” while being nailed to a cross.
 (Luke23:34).
 Next time your feel trod on, and you’re caught in what I call ‘the vortex’, a place of replaying the same conversation over and over with an angry or hurt rush of emotion, try uncovering the lie holding you captive.
 What wound is pressed on?
 Rejection?
 Loss of control?
 Injustice?
+And how would you like to perceive this experience?

 This is an opportunity to know yourself and God better.
 If you understand your triggers they begin to lose power.
-You can identify them as your personal pitfalls and handle them with more grace as you receive healing.
-You can pick up your shield of faith, as did Eliezer Berkowitz in the Nazi death camps
+You can identify them as your personal pitfalls, and handle them with grace as you receive healing.

 Rabbi Eliezer Berkowitz in his book With God in Hell: Judaism in the Ghettos and Death Camp describes his experience in the Holocaust.
 Berkowitz realized that even the most humiliating treatment, which was itself designed to strip people of their humanity, could not determine his worth.
 He states that he and other observant Jews in the concentration camp determined that it was their role to guard the Imago Dei, the image of God within them.
 This meant if they had to get up at 4am to work, they got up at 3am to pray.
 If they were thrown a scrap of moldy bread, they blessed it.
 For Berkovitz, the Holocaust was a spiritual confrontation against pure evil.
 Those who followed Jewish observances, even in the camps performed a sacred service to God.
 By doing so, they guarded the divine image in mankind by facing unimaginable suffering and relentless degradation while keeping their faith.
 In the midst of it all, they had fellowship with God.